jfrog/setup-jfrog-cli/README.md

 There exist three methods to provide these details, and you only need to choose **one** method:

 <details>
-    <summary>Storing the connection details using separate environment variables</summary>
+    <summary>🔐Storing the connection details using separate environment variables</summary>

-The connection details of the JFrog platform used by JFrog CLI can be stored as secrets.
+The connection details of the JFrog platform used by JFrog CLI can be stored as [GitHub secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository), or [GitHub Variables](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/variables) for non-secret values.
-You can use one of the following two methods to define and store the JFrog Platform connection details as secrets.

-You can set the connection details to your JFrog Platform by using one of the following environment variables combinations:
+You can set the connection details to your JFrog Platform by using one of the following combinations:

 1. JF_URL (no authentication)
 2. JF_URL + JF_USER + JF_PASSWORD (basic authentication)